3PL Pick and Pack Explained: Process, Prices, and How to Pick the Right Partner

 Must-Have Tech Stack

-The technology powering modern pick and pack operations makes a huge difference in speed and accuracy.
-Here's what to look for:
+The technology behind modern pick and pack operations makes a real difference in speed and accuracy.
+Here's what to look for.

-Warehouse Management System (WMS) A good WMS is the brain of the operation, tracking inventory locations, optimizing pick routes, and managing orders.
-Look for systems with real-time visibility and detailed analytics.
+Warehouse Management System (WMS).
+A good WMS is the brain of the operation, tracking inventory locations, optimizing pick routes, and managing orders.
+Look for systems with real-time visibility and detailed analytics, ideally paired with strong 3PL analytics so you can actually see what's happening across your account.

-Barcode Scanning Mobile scanners verify products at every stage, reducing human error.
+Barcode scanning.
+Mobile scanners verify products at every stage, cutting down on human error.
 Advanced systems can scan multiple items simultaneously, speeding up the process.

-Integration Capabilities Your 3PL's systems should connect seamlessly with your eCommerce platform, allowing for real-time inventory updates and order tracking.
+Integration capabilities.
+Your 3PL's systems should connect directly with your ecommerce platform, allowing for real-time inventory updates and order tracking across every channel.

 The right technology can reduce pick times by up to 50% while improving accuracy to 99.9%+.
-When evaluating 3PLs, ask for a demo of their systems to see how technology supports their operations.
+When evaluating 3PLs, ask for a demo of their systems to see exactly how the technology supports day-to-day operations, not just the sales pitch version.

-With over 30 years of experience in 3pl fulfillment, Rush Order has refined its pick and pack process to deliver exceptional results for eCommerce brands.
+With over 30 years of experience in 3PL fulfillment, Rush Order has refined its pick and pack process to deliver strong, consistent results for ecommerce brands.

-What sets Rush Order apart is their commitment to same-day processing.
-Orders received before noon are picked, packed, and shipped the same day—a service level that few competitors can match consistently.
-This speed translates directly to customer satisfaction and repeat purchases.
+What sets Rush Order apart is same-day processing.
+Orders received before noon are picked, packed, and shipped the same day, a service level few competitors can match consistently.
+That speed translates directly to customer satisfaction and repeat purchases.

-Their technology stack includes real-time inventory tracking across multiple warehouses, allowing for strategic inventory placement that reduces shipping times and costs.
-The system integrates with all major eCommerce platforms including Shopify, WooCommerce, Amazon, and dozens more.
+The technology stack includes real-time inventory tracking across multiple warehouses, which supports strategic inventory placement that reduces shipping times and costs.
+The system integrates with all major ecommerce platforms including Shopify, WooCommerce, Amazon, and dozens more.

-A beauty brand that switched to Rush Order saw their average delivery time drop from 4.2 days to 2.3 days, while their customer satisfaction scores increased by 22%.
-During their Black Friday sale, they processed 3,200 orders in a single day with 99.8% accuracy—something that would have been impossible with their previous fulfillment partner.
+A beauty brand that switched to Rush Order saw their average delivery time drop from 4.2 days to 2.3 days, while customer satisfaction scores increased by 22%.
+During their Black Friday sale, they processed 3,200 orders in a single day with 99.8% accuracy, something their previous fulfillment partner couldn't have handled.

 Rush Order also offers flexible packaging options, from plain poly mailers to premium custom boxes with personalized inserts.
-This attention to the unboxing experience helps brands create memorable moments that drive customer loyalty.
+That attention to the unboxing experience helps brands create moments that drive customer loyalty well beyond the initial sale.

 Provider Selection Checklist

-Finding the right 3PL partner is crucial for your business success.
-Use this checklist to evaluate potential providers:
+Finding the right 3PL partner matters for your business's long-term success.
+Use this checklist to evaluate potential providers.

 Order accuracy rate (look for 99%+)